prometheuxresearch/docs/docs/learn/vadalog/05-annotations.md

 @mapping("m",5,"conf","int").
 ```

-Observe that _mappings can be omitted_ for both `@input` and `@output` atoms.
-In
+Observe that _mappings can be omitted_.
+In such case they are automatically
-such case they are automatically inferred from the source (target); the result
+inferred from the source (target); the result can be however unsatisfactory
-can be however unsatisfactory depending on the sources, since some of them do
+depending on the sources, since some of them do not support positional
-not support positional reference to the attributes.
+reference to the attributes.

 ### @qbind

-`@qbind` binds an input atom to a source, generating the facts for the atom as
+`@qbind` binds an atom to a source, generating the facts for the atom as
 the result of a query executed on the source.

 The syntax is the following: